Bioanalytical Chemistry: Novel microanalytical tools for studying fundamentals of glucose homeostasis and diabetes.

 Note: Full text access requires journal subscription.

-Kerscher, P.; Turnbull, I. C.; Hodge, A. J.; Kim, J.; Seliktar, D.; Easley, C. J.; Costa, K. D.; Lipke, E.* "Direct Hydrogel Encapsulation of Pluripotent Stem Cells Enables Ontomimetic Differentiation and Growth of Engineered Human Heart Tissues," Biomaterials 2015, submitted.
+Kerscher, P.; Turnbull, I. C.; Hodge, A. J.; Kim, J.; Seliktar, D.; Easley, C. J.; Costa, K. D.; Lipke, E.* "Direct Hydrogel Encapsulation of Pluripotent Stem Cells Enables Ontomimetic Differentiation and Growth of Engineered Human Heart Tissues," Biomaterials 2015, in press.

 Hu, J.; Kim, J.; Easley, C. J.* "Quantifying Aptamer-Protein Binding via Thermofluorimetric Analysis," Anal.
 Methods 2015, 7, 7358-7362.
 PDF